Basics

 Accessing Environment Variables

-Here's an example of how to access an environment variable:
+Here's a simple example of accessing an environment variable:

 Conclusion